 Fertility: Total fertility needs are dependent on the intended use of the crop and the environment.
-Generally the crop needs 110-140 units of nitrogen (plus balancing the other nutrients) to take it to the late boot stage of development.
+Generally, the crop needs 110 to 140 units of nitrogen (plus balancing the other nutrients) to take it to the late boot stage of development.

-Harvest Late Boot: Late boot harvest always produces the highest quality forage product with crude protein ranging from 16%-19% (when fertility is sufficient) plus total digestibility near 85%.
+Late Boot Harvest: Produces the highest quality forage product with crude protein ranging from 16-19% (when fertility is sufficient) plus total digestibility near 85%.

-Soft Dough: Merlin yield at milk/soft dough is fully competitive with Trical 2700 but with better quality both from the awnless characteristic and higher protein.
+Soft Dough: Merlin yield at milk/soft dough is fully competitive with TRICAL® 2700 but with better quality both from the awnless characteristic and higher protein.

-Always test for nitrates before feeding.
+Always test for nitrates before feeding